lintje/lintje.dev/src/docs/rules/commit-message.html.md

 ---
 layout: docs
 title: "Commit message rules"
+description: "Read about Lintje's rules for Git commit messages.
+Descriptive commit messages are important during reviews and whenever someone looks back and has found a commit to contain a relevant change."
 ---

 The rules listed on this page are about the Git commit message.
 Descriptive commit messages are important during reviews and whenever someone looks back and has found a commit to contain a relevant change.